TrevorBlythe/MentisJS/README.md

 ]);
 ```

+Notice the parameter of the layers?
+That is an identification string.
+That is how you link corressponding <b>RecReceiver</b> and <b>RecEmitter</b> layers.
+It can be anything you want as long as its the same for both.
 This will make a network that looks like this. (white arrows are data flow)

 <img src="https://github.com/TrevorBlythe/MentisJS/blob/main/images/net_diagram.png?raw=true" width = "800px">